Entry Criteria: Never having worked or trained formally in the catering industry. Aged 16+.

 See below for further notes about the compulsory ingredients and the rules of the competition.

-Selected entrants will be invited to attend the final on Saturday 6th October at Ashburton Cookery School, where they will be asked to prepare their proposed menus for the judges in two hours.
+Selected entrants will be invited to attend the final on Saturday 7th October at Exeter College, where they will be asked to prepare their proposed menus for the judges in two hours.

-The winner will be announced at the awards presentation dinner on the evening of Wednesday 24th October, to which each finalist will be invited.
+The winner will be announced at the awards presentation dinner on Tuesday 24th October, to which each finalist will be invited.

 Important notes about the compulsory ingredients